Neurological conditions are often debilitating and hard to deal with without the added stress of trying to find a treatment option that works for you.

 - Traumatic brain injury

 Cannabis has a direct impact on the peripheral and central nervous systems.
-Once consumed, it interacts with the body’s endocannabinoid system, regulating pain and relieving several symptoms.
+Once consumed, it interacts with the body’s endocannabinoid system, regulating pain and relieving symptoms.

 One example of medical marijuana’s efficacy is in cases of severe epilepsy amongst children.